lightning/bolts/04-onion-routing.md

 "blinding" an arbitrary amount of hops at the end of an onion path.

-When using route blinding, nodes find a route to themselves from a given "introduction node".
+When using route blinding, nodes find a route to themselves from a given "introduction node" and initial "blinding point".
 They then use ECDH with each node in that route to create a "blinded" node ID and an encrypted blob (`encrypted_data`) for each one of the blinded nodes.

 They communicate this blinded route and the encrypted blobs to the sender.
 The sender finds a route to the introduction node and extends it with the blinded route provided by the recipient.
 The sender includes the encrypted blobs in the corresponding onion payloads: they allow nodes in the blinded part of the route to "unblind" the next node and correctly forward the packet.

+Note that there are two ways for the sender to reach the introduction
+point: one is to create a normal (unblinded) payment, and place the initial blinding point in `current_blinding_point` along with the `encrypted_data` in the onion payload for the introduction point to start the blinded path.
+The second way is to create a blinded path to the introduction point, set `next_blinding_override` inside the `encrypted_data_tlv` on the hop prior to the introduction point to the initial blinding point, and have it sent to the introduction node.

 The `encrypted_data` is a TLV stream, encrypted for a given blinded node, that may contain the following TLV fields: